yanigisawa/notes/dropbox.md

 ### Microsoft Edge / Chrome on Windows

 If you used Microsoft Edge or Chrome to download the Dropbox folder, a new .zip file will have been downloaded to your "Downloads" folder.
-You can use the "Show in Folder" to open Windows Explorer directly to your Downloads folder:
+You can use the "Show in Folder" button to open Windows Explorer directly to your Downloads folder:

 <img src="images/show_in_folder.png" />